SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Additional latency

-When to use: Mid-sized companies with SAP as the central system.
+When to use it: Mid-sized companies with SAP as the central system.

 API-Led Connectivity